The most useful tool I've discovered on our life journey is compassionate honesty. It heals so many wounds.

 The real way is to relinquish control.
 It's to show your vulnerability.

-My mother’s memories of my childhood are so totally different to mine, the gap is so huge in our perceptions of what happened that it is as if we are talking about two completely separate sets of people.
-She accuses me of fantasizing about abuse whilst I believe she’s in denial.
-But the key word is ‘believe’.
+My mother's memories of my childhood are so totally different to mine, the gap is so huge in our perceptions of what happened that it is as if we are talking about two completely separate sets of people.
+She accuses me of fantasizing about abuse whilst I believe she's in denial about her abuse.
+But the key word is 'believe'.

 My own beliefs about what happened exist and have created 'a reality'.
 And yet, they are not me.
 I don't have to live in or with that reality.
 I don't have to let my beliefs hurt me.
 I can observe them like a film and laugh at them.
 I can observe and laugh at hers (even though she might find that offensive) because if she is me, they are also mine.

-I’m not going to feed into our pain by arguing about these positions, because that’s not compassion; that empowering the victim/persecutor paradigm.
-Ultimately it’s her choice to remain in that pain and no amount of ‘forcing’ with open letters will help.
+I'm not going to feed into our pain by arguing about these positions, because that's not compassion; that empowering the victim/persecutor paradigm.
+Ultimately it's her choice to remain in that pain and no amount of 'forcing' with persuasionwill help.
 But I understand why she has her beliefs.
 I understand why she is committed to them because I understand why I was committed to mine.
-If we believe we are our beliefs then discarding them will destroy us.
-But actually that’s just more bullshit.
+Her abuse explains a lot about why I attach the way I do.

 So to all those who read my blog, I'm leaving those two letters up for you to read as an example of the journey we must all go through.
 This month was my turn.
 There's some real and vulnerable stuff in them.
 There's also a bunch of bullshit.

-Be secure enough to know that you are not you are not defined by your beliefs, because they are not you.
-Detach yourself from them.
-Don’t give a shit about them.
+I'm working towards being secure enough to know that I am not defined by your beliefs, because they are not me.
+My best advice would be not to give a shit about them.
 If you argue about them and cling to them it means you are trying to prove your superiority (and be aware that this means you are still wrapped up in your own 'story').
 I am still, and I really have to think about what would happen if she accepted her abuse.
 And then what?

-But above all don’t worry about it.
+But above all I'm trying not to worry about it.
 Because we all poo.